anou/iftheme-docs/plugins/wysija-newsletters/readme.txt

 = 0.9.1 - 2011/12/7 =
 * fixed major issue with browser check preventing Safari users from using the plugin
-* fixed issue with wp_attachment function affecting Wordpress post insertion
+* fixed issue with wp_attachment function affecting WordPress post insertion
 * fixed issue when importing subscribers (copy/paste from Gmail)
-* fixed issue related to Wordpress MU
+* fixed issue related to WordPress MU
 * minor bugfixes

 = 0.9 - 2011/12/3 =